hasundue/vim-pluto/README.md

 autocmd FileChangedShellPost * echohl WarningMsg | echo "File changed on disk.
 Buffer reloaded." | echohl None
 ```

-Edit a notebook file (.jl) in Vim while opening the notebook in Pluto web UI.
+Edit a notebook (.jl file) in Vim while opening the notebook in Pluto web UI.

 ## Functions
 ### Insertion of a cell
 - pluto#insert_cell_above()
 - pluto#insert_cell_below()

-Insert an empty cell above/below the cursor and start editing it.
+Insert an empty cell above/below the cell under the cursor and start editing it.